Learn how to make DIY custom stickers for your crochet business following this super easy beginner sticker tutorial.

 Now that we have our sticker design and outline, we need to save it as a PNG with a transparent background and upload it into the Cricut design space.

-Upload it to the Cricut Design Space as a Print Then Cut image.
+Upload it to the Cricut Design Space and select the print then cut feature.
 Be sure to give your sticker a title for organization purposes.

 Now you want to squeeze as many stickers on one sheet of paper as you can.
 I find making a temporary rectangle shape that 6.7″ by 9.2″ and using that as a guide is the easiest way to make sure all your images will fit.

-Copy and paste your sticker until you can’t fit any more within that rectangle.
-You may be able to rotate your design to fit more on one sheet depending on your sticker design.
+Copy and paste your sticker until you can’t fit any more within your rectangle.
+You may be able to rotate your graphic to fit more on one sheet depending on your sticker design.

 This is going to allow you access to more printing options.
-Your print dialog screen may open up BEHIND your Cricut Design Space screen so if you’re on a Mac, scoot that over to reveal the printer screen after clicking Print.
+Your print dialog window may open up BEHIND your Cricut Design Space window.
+If you’re on a Mac, scoot the Cricut widow over to reveal the printer screen after clicking “Print”.

-The paper I used is from Amazon and it’s called Luxoton Premium Vinyl Sticker Paper and the pack I got came with 15 matte and 15 glossy sheets.
+The printable sticker paper I used is from Amazon and it’s called Luxoton Premium Vinyl Sticker Paper.
+It’s for inkjet printers and the pack I got came with 15 matte paper sheets and 15 glossy paper sheets.
+I love that it came with two different finishes so I could try out both a matte and a glossy look.

 The Cricut can not read the black guide-lines on the glossy paper unless you cover them with matte scotch tape.
 Very annoying, and wasteful, but it works.

-Make sure you know which side of the paper your printer will print on before using your sticker paper.
+Make sure you know which side of the paper your printer will print on before using your sticker paper and that you have plenty of ink in your printer.

 If you want to make a sheet of stickers, set your Cricut dial to Custom then select Sticker Paper from the materials list.